ElektraInitiative/libelektra/src/tools/web/clusterd/README.md

 ## Client & API

-clusterd serves its API and the elektra-web client on http://localhost:1235
+by default, clusterd serves its API and the elektra-web client on http://localhost:33334